grunwaldlab/krisp/README.md

 In all the examples below, `krisp_fasta` is executed through the command line.

 In addition to `krisp_fasta` and `krisp_vcf`, installation also provides a second command line utility called `kstream`.
-`kstream` is a separate python program which extracts and parses kmers from an input fasta file.
+`kstream` is a separate python program which extracts and parses kmers from an input FASTA file.
 `krisp_fasta` utilizes `kstream` internally.
 Users of `krisp_fasta` are not required to use `kstream` directly.
 See examples below on `kstream` usage.